LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 Given an array of hours classified by type and a time zone, this method returns the type of hours.

 This method is commonly used to provide a different experience or messaging to the consumer during regular or after hours.
-Additionally, the method is able to handle generalized hours (e.g., REG_HOURS, AFTER_HOURS), hours for specific days of the week (FRIDAY, SATURDAY, etc.), and even specific dates (e.g., 12.25.2018 for Christmas).
+Additionally, the method is able to handle generalized hours, hours for specific days of the week, and specific dates.
+Note the following:

+* **Keys**: The keys are user-defined and arbitrary (REG_HOURS, AFTER_HOURS, etc.).
+If you want to specify a shift/time period for a particular day, use the name of the day (“FRIDAY\|”, “SATURDAY\|”, etc.) as appropriate.
+You can also use a specific date (e.g., 12.25.2018 for Christmas).
+* **Values**: If two time frames overlap, the later time frame is used.
-The time zone value should be the time zone of the agent call center, not the user.
+* **Time zone**: The time zone value should be the time zone of the agent call center, not the user.
 You can find the appropriate format for all time zones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+{: .important}
+`getHoursType` is a basic function to specify agent time shifts.
+For more complex behaviors regarding time shifts, use the [Shift Status API](conversation-builder-tutorials-guides-implementing-the-shift-status-current-queue-health-apis.html), which provides more flexibility based on the actual availability of your shift agents.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |